strawstack/CloudFunctions/README.md

 # rchapp

-Cloud Functions with Firestore Access Hosted with Google App Engine.
+Functions hosted in the cloud with optional access to a Firestore instance.

 # Setup